damnkrishna/CyberGaurd-j/Log-Analysis/log15.md

 they just cant trust someone that easily

+lets goo with the work
+and i build the work and hence the work

 well my roommate is great he is the type of guy that everyone who is focused but want a cooperative roommate and freinds in hostel to work when he wants to works and chill when he wants to type that is actually great for me